 The Sustainability Research Grants were created through the Class of 2010’s gift to the University.
 The grants are distributed through a collaborative venture between the Office of Sustainability and the Undergraduate Research Program.
-A maximum of three grants of $1,000 each are awarded to students to perform research related to sustainability.
+A maximum of two grants of $1,000 each are awarded to students to perform research related to sustainability.
 Students from all disciplines who are or will be engaged in independent, faculty-mentored undergraduate research related to sustainability are encouraged to apply.
 The recipients of the awards are known as Sustainability Research Scholars.

 The Sustainability Research Grants are intended to enhance quality mentoring relationships between faculty and students who work together to answer questions and solve problems and provide learning opportunities of the highest caliber.
 Research conducted by Sustainability Research Scholars and faculty mentors must contribute in meaningful ways to sustainability and the knowledge base of a given discipline.
 Although the end product of all research is unknown as the work is undertaken, it is expected that the work of Sustainability Research Scholars will be linked to the expertise of their faculty mentors to ensure quality and potential to contribute to the discipline.
 Preference will be given to projects investigating the development or implementation of new campus sustainability initiatives and/or enhancements to existing initiatives.

 Funding associated with a Sustainability Research Grant can be used to support any project related expenses.
 The award may be applied to tuition in cases of demonstrated high financial need.

 All equipment and software purchased with sustainability grant funds become property of Elon University.

 The mentor/student team must submit (via email) the completed application to the Director of Sustainability (firstname.lastname@example.org) and and complete the Google form (link is provided on the application) by 5 p.m. on the date of the deadline.